 Solomon’s prayer reflects the unique purpose of the temple in God’s relationship with the nation of Israel.
 Solomon entreated God,

-listen to the cry and the prayer which Your servant is praying before You today: that Your eyes may be open toward this temple night and day, toward the place of which You said, ‘My name shall be there,’ . . .
+“listen to the cry and the prayer which Your servant is praying before You today: that Your eyes may be open toward this temple night and day, toward the place of which You said, ‘My name shall be there’ . . .
 And may You hear the supplication of Your servant and of Your people Israel, when they pray toward this place.
-Hear in heaven Your dwelling place; and when You hear, forgive (vv.
+Hear in heaven Your dwelling place; and when You hear, forgive” (vv.
 29-30).

 In a few short sentences, Solomon profoundly reveals the reality of God’s grace as it relates to the purpose of the temple.
 The temple was a place of prayer (Is.
 56:7; Lk.
 19:46).
 And, Solomon petitioned God to be attentive to the prayers offered in connection with temple worship.

-Solomon was acutely aware of the sin nature and concedes, for there is no one who does not sin (1 Ki.
+Solomon was acutely aware of the sin nature and concedes, “for there is no one who does not sin” (1 Ki.
 8:46).
 The temple was God’s provision for man’s propensity to sin.
 The temple stood as a testimony to God’s willingness to forgive.

 Notice the remainder of Solomon’s prayer where he emphasizes examples of supplication that could now be offered at the temple.
 Four highlight the need for repentance for:

 Whether suffering God’s chastening personally or as a nation, Solomon encouraged the people to come to the temple (vv.
 31-51).
 Thirteen times, he asks God to hear the prayers of His people and six times he entreats God to respond with forgiveness.
 Three more examples are supplications requesting

 Solomon’s prayer concludes with an urgent plea for God to hear His people when they call to Him in prayer from the temple (v.
 52).
 The temple was not a shrine.
 The temple was the one place on earth where people could approach God.

 As Christians, we also have assurance that, the eyes of the Lord are on the righteous, and His ears are open to their prayers (1 Pet.
 3:12).
 Take advantage of the opportunity to talk to God in prayer today!